Greginkansas/-openhab-openhab1wiki/Weather-Binding.md

 - [Hamweather](http://hamweather.com)
 - [Yahoo](https://weather.yahoo.com)

-**Important changes in 1.8**: The item token for layouts has been removed to make the binding openHab2 compatible (see Example tokens) and new example weather-data file in [download section](#download).
+**Important changes in 1.8**: The item token for layouts has been removed to make the binding openHAB 2 compatible (see Example tokens) and new example weather-data file in [download section](#download).

+**Important changes for Yahoo provider**: In January 2016, Yahoo discontinued the service that allows you to use latitude and longitude to locate your weather location.
+To continue to use the Yahoo weather provider, you must upgrade the weather binding to 1.8.1 or later and supply a woeid (Where On Earth ID) for your location, as shown in the example below.
+You can find your woeid by copying the numeric digits at the end of the URL for your location at weather.yahoo.com.

 ## Configuration
 ### openhab.cfg